HarshSB24/ML-assignments/README.md

-# VAMD - Visual Analysis of Medical Documents
+# VEMR - Voice Enabled Medicine Reminder

-VAMD is a prescription processing system that uses computer vision, OCR, NLP, and deep learning to extract medicine information from prescription images and generate reminders.
+VERM is a prescription processing system that uses computer vision, OCR, NLP, and deep learning to extract medicine information from prescription images and generate reminders.

 ## Features